meeb/tubesync/README.md

 # Installation

 TubeSync is designed to be run in a container, such as via Docker or Podman.
 It also works in a Docker Compose stack.
+Only `amd64` is initially supported.

 Example (with Docker on *nix):